srinikhil-07/Nikhil0487.github.io/_posts/2020-06-04-ipados-as-dev-device1.markdown

 1. Extend current Files app in iPadOS to have more functionalies like Finder in Mac,
 2. iPadOS can have Terminal app and Files app with access to /Users/ directory alone considering iPadOS will be multi-user. (i.e.,) all directories under ~/)

-So yes with
+So yes with,
 1. More computing power in iPadOS,
 2. Keyboard/Mouse usage,
-3. Free access of terminal/Files app of iPadOS to /Users/ directory, and
+3. Free access for Terminal/Files app of iPadOS to /Users/ directory, and
 4. Obviously porting of developer tools to iPadOS, would definitley make iPadOS to start behaving like a primary developer device.

-Rumuors are already spreading on Twitter about Xcode port to iPadOS.
+Rumours are already spreading on Twitter about Xcode port to iPadOS.
 Let's wait and watch what's in store for iPadOS in WWDC 2020.

-Will address issues with Finder/Terminal opening upto /Users/ directory alone in another post.
+Will address issues with opening Finder/Terminal opening to directories /Users/ alone in another post.

 [video]: https://www.youtube.com/watch?v=eUAPHgiEniQ&t=2134s